 Let’s take a look at some of the most common elements of Japanese architecture, and some of Japan’s most celebrated buildings and architects.

 Prior to the 1st century B.C.E., Japanese homes looked much like any other home across the world, consisting mainly of wood with thatched roofs and earthen floors.
 Built before the 6th century, some of Japan’s first shrines looked similar to ancient storehouses or homes.
 It wasn’t until the 7th century that Japanese architecture developed its own distinct style, having been heavily influenced by other Asian nations.

 It was around this period that wood emerged as a preferred building material for Japanese architecture.
 This is due to a lack of stone available at the time due to volcanic activity, as well as wood’s proven resistance to earthquakes.

 “Traditional Japanese architecture” typically refers to buildings built during the Edo period, which was during the 17th to mid-19th centuries.
+Japanese Medieval architecture was somewhat comparable to Medieval European architecture at the time due to the prevalence of castles, but it was much simpler than its European counterpart.
 Following this period, Japanese architecture started to adopt more Western influences.

 Common features in traditional Japanese architecture